ScottLogic/blog/hbedford/_posts/2023-06-22-Pixel-Pioneers-Conference-2023.md

 Applying this technique meant that no element would disappear from the page, and the animation would appear seamless.
 To justify this, Evans showed the three stages of how a browser renders a page: construction, layout and paint.
 Without using the FLIP technique, we'd have to hit the construction stage twice, which is very expensive.
 Whereas with the FLIP technique, we do not need to reconstruct the DOM, and can jump straight to the paint stage, saving precious compute time.

+Before this talk I had never heard of the FLIP animation technique.
+In fact, I hadn't delved into the world of animation much at all.
+Evans' talk was an exciting introduction to the topic, which made me appreciate the skill associated with creating smooth and efficient animations.

 ### Modern CSS Development and Debugging
 Next on the list of talks was a rapid fire session on modern CSS development and debugging by [Umar Hansa](https://umaar.com/).
 Whilst not all related to just CSS, the personal list of useful tools were interesting.
 For example, the sticky scroll setting in vscode was mentioned that helps a developer quickly see what code section they are in.
 Other tools included how to load css faster when developing, and making instant changes that could be easily copied to a local CSS file.

+This was a rapid fire talk, very much breadth first!
+So it was understandable that not all the tools mentioned were like _'oh yeah I need to be using that'_ .
+However, it was a great reminder that there are many tools and extensions out there to help aid development.
+It's just a case of finding the ones that work for you.

 ### Web Development in the Times of AI
 [Christian Heilmann](https://www.linkedin.com/in/christianheilmann/) rounded off the day with an excellent talk on web development and how it relates to AI.
 It felt like a rally cry towards the warnings and assumptions of AI.
 The hype around the subject was put into question.
 Is it _actually_ useful?
 Is it ready?
-An anxiety around the transparency of training data sources was conveyed from Heilmann.
+Heilmann conveyed an anxiety around the transparency of training data sources.
 Without it, how can we verify AI's validity from a technical point of view?
 What struck me was how he questioned what is being used to train these models.
-There are many bad examples of code out there, but are they being used to train these models?
+There are many bad examples of code out there, but are they being used for training?
 If so, then surely there should be a way to signpost a repository as exempt from being used as training.

 What was highlighted though was how AI can work with developers to automate less interesting tasks.
 If used correctly, it could save time and allow developers to focus on more interesting pieces of work.